blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to Play Chess.md

 	- The king should not be at check when castline
 - En Passant
 	- The pawn can attack another pawn which made two moves at first, as though it has only made one move
+	- This is only applicable immediately after the pawn has moved two steps

 # Related Games
 - Chaturanga